elvgarrui/blog/_posts/2020-06-10-debugging-the-network-system-role.md

  - `ansible-playbook -v` - The command that execute the playbooks with the flag verbose
  - `-i /path/to/inventory` - The inventory flag points to a script that sets the configuration for the testing.
-Is this script that enables the variables `TEST_DEBUG` and `TEST_SUBJECTS`
+This script enables the variables `TEST_DEBUG` and `TEST_SUBJECTS`.
  - `/path/to/test.yml`
  - `--skip-tags test::cleanup` - This flag indicates the playbook to not execute the playbook blocks that have "test::cleanup" as a tag.
 Adding it